Toggle: English / Spanish

 Atypical glandular cells (AGC):

 - Cell changes that may lead to cancer are seen in the upper part of the cervical canal or inside the uterus

-When a Pap smear shows abnormal changes, further testing or follow-up is needed.
-The next step depends on the results of the Pap smear, your previous history of Pap smears, and risk factors you may have for cervical cancer.
+When a Pap test shows abnormal changes, further testing or follow-up is needed.
+The next step depends on the results of the Pap test, your previous history of Pap tests, and risk factors you may have for cervical cancer.

 Follow-up testing may include: